About Bucks Artists and Makers

 Phone: 07950 732117

-Bucks Art Weeks is run by the Visual Images Group, an alliance of over 600 artists and makers living and working in the county.
-If you are an artist or maker interested in participating in Bucks Art Weeks next year, or have any queries about Art Weeks general information, please go to the For Artists section here on the website or email us at admin@bucksartweeks.org.uk. and we’ll be in touch shortly.
+Bucks Art Weeks is run by the Bucks Artists and Makers, an alliance of over 600 artists and makers living and working in the county.
+If you are an artist or maker interested in Bucks Artists and Makers or have any queries, please go to the For Artists section here on the website or email us at admin@bucksartweeks.org.uk and we’ll be in touch shortly.